 ACGC frequently offers professional development opportunities in global citizenship education.
 Sign up for ACGC Teach and follow us on Twitter and Facebook to receive updates.

-The InSight Project is a 360° video cylinder installation touring schools and libraries across Alberta, Saskatchewan, and Manitoba.
-Through 360° video and interactive workshops, InSight brings stories of global development to life for over 50,000 youth and members of the public.
-Three unique workshops provide InSight audiences the opportunity to learn about the unique challenges women and girls face across the globe through developing empathy and understanding in becoming global citizens.
+The InSight Project is a 360° video cylinder installation touring schools and libraries across Alberta, Saskatchewan, and Manitoba in 2020-2022.
+Through 360° video and interactive workshops, InSight gives audiences the opportunity to learn about the unique challenges women and girls face across the globe through developing empathy and understanding in becoming global citizens.

-In this lesson, students will explore how dialogue can be used to tell a story, and apply the technique when writing their own original text.
+In this lesson, students will use dialogue to tell a story.
 Through using a story about healthcare in a fictional Kenyan setting, students will also gain an understanding of life in developing countries, and the work that Alberta organizations do to assist those in need.
-The lesson is based on the story, ‘Restoring Sight, Transforming Lives’, by Operation Eyesight, illustrated by Alex Kwizera.
+The lesson is illustrated by Alex Kwizera.

 In this challenge, students will design a product to help a non-profit organization communicate key health messages to children living in a rural, low-income setting in a developing country.
 Taking inspiration from Dr. Michiko Maruyama, students will explore the occupational clusters of Communications and Human Services while completing this CTF Challenge.